-If the target system uses only one, stationary image size, you may choose to consolidate the active-size and enhancement filter gains values, and create a constant configuration by removing the AXI4-Lite interface.
-This option allows reducing the core Slice footprint.
+If the target system uses only one configuration of the Image Edge Enhancement core (i.e. does not need to be reprogrammed ever), you may choose to create a constant configuration by removing the AXI4-Lite interface.
+This reduces the core Slice footprint.